okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 * Get all policies of a specific type
 * Create, read, update, and delete a Policy
-* Get all apps of a specific policy
+* Get all apps assigned to a specific policy
 * Activate and deactivate a Policy

 The Policy API supports the following **Rule operations**: